 A sales manager wears many hats, and coaching is just one of them.
 Blurring the lines between these roles, however, can lead to poor performance in both.
 “Managers can naturally bring a ‘tell’ posture to coaching interactions,” said Spencer.
 “But it’s not about them, it’s about their people.”

 If you bring that mindset into a coaching scenario, you’re unlikely to allow reps to “self-diagnose” and “take ownership” for development, he added.

 Avoid mixing the two motions by designating time for each.
 Set aside weekly one-on-ones where you can be a manager and discuss areas, like performance, or career development.
 Once that meeting has ended, put your coaching hat back on — and focus on leading reps to water.

 Coach Your Team, Grow Your Business

-Using the skills and techniques outlined above, you can build a coaching program that effectively grows your reps, boosts retention, and secures your bottom line.
+Using the sales coaching tips and techniques outlined above, you can build a coaching program that effectively improves your whole sales organization, from growing your reps, to boosting retention, to securing your bottom line.
 Like Coach Taylor said, clear eyes, full hearts, can’t lose — it’s time to start coaching.

 Get started today with these top tips and examples for building effective coaching and sales enablement programs.